-Credit is due: This article has been somewhat coauthored by Mick Mittermeier (@mickmitty on Instagram), Mario Blanco, Eduardo Goulart, Eric Anderson, Tom Piergrossi and Siddharth Nc whose taxonomic expertise or involvement in the plant trade exceed my own.
-Mario has offered a great deal of insight on the topic, as has Mick who has also been posting about these three plants for a while now.
+Credit is due: This article has been somewhat coauthored by Mick Mittermeier (@mickmitty on Instagram), Mario Blanco, Eduardo Goulart, Eric Anderson, Tom Piergrossi and Siddharth Nc whose taxonomic expertise or involvement in the plant trade surpass my own—I just like growing plants and wanted to accurately understand the different types and make the topic less confusing.
+Mario offered a great deal of insight on the topic, as has Mick who has also been posting about these three plants for a while now.
 If you scour Facebook you can find fragments of the history through discussion threads, but that information hadn’t been consolidated or “Google-able”, which is why I’ve compiled it here in this post and filled in as many blanks as I could.

-It’s Monstera ‘Burle Marx Flame’, not Monstera dilacerata
+It’s Monstera ‘Burle Marx’s Flame’, not Monstera dilacerata

 Image of the plant from Burle Marx’s collection